Remembrance Day

 Further resources:

-• Best-selling author Tom Palmer has created a range of Remembrance Day resources, including a short video with a Remembrance Day message and a three-part read aloud story with accompanying resources about the Barnbow Lasses who worked in a munitions factory in Leeds during the First World War.
+• Best-selling author Tom Palmer has created a range of Remembrance Day resources, including a short video with a Remembrance Day message for 2024 and a three-part read aloud story with accompanying resources about the Barnbow Lasses who worked in a munitions factory in Leeds during the First World War.
 There are also downloadable resources to accompany many of his popular WWI and WWII stories.

 • Explore the poems in the First World War Poetry Showcase on the Poetry by Heart website.
 The collection covers a wide range of experiences and voices.
 Each poem comes with notes and many also feature readings by young people.